countvajhula/mantra/README.rst

 .. code-block:: elisp

-  (pubsub-subscribe "mantra-key-sequences"
+  (pubsub-subscribe "my-key-sequences"
                     "my-subscriber"
                     (lambda (parsed-keys)
                       (print (key-description parsed-keys))))

-You could also use ``(mantra-parser-name mantra-key-sequences-parser)`` as the topic (first argument) to be extra cautious, but we use the parser's name directly here for simplicity.
+You could also use ``(mantra-parser-name my-key-sequences-parser)`` as the topic (first argument) to be extra cautious, but we use the parser's name directly here for simplicity.

 Switch to the ``*Messages*`` buffer to see the printed output.